 Fortunately for John, however, Dr. Grogan is one of the few experts in the region specializing in shoulder and elbow surgery.
 He is able to perform an alternate type of shoulder surgery known as reverse total shoulder arthroplasty (replacement).

-"With a standard anatomic total shoulder replacement, we insert a new metal ball on the top of the humerus, or upper arm bone, which fits nicely into a new plastic socket that we build into the cavity of the shoulder blade," Dr. Grogan explained.
+"With a standard anatomic total shoulder replacement, we insert a new metal ball on the top of the humerus, or upper arm bone, which fits nicely into a new plastic socket that we build into the cavity of the shoulder blade," Dr. Grogan said.
 "In a reverse total shoulder replacement, the orientation is just the opposite.
 We fix a round surface onto the existing socket in the shoulder blade and place a socket into the top of the humerus.
 This change improves the mechanics of the shoulder and puts the powerful deltoid muscle at a relative advantage."

 Reverse total shoulder arthroplasty has been performed in the U.S. since 2003, but many orthopedic surgeons who have been practicing for more than two decades were not trained to perform this procedure.